TobikoData/sqlmesh/docs/integrations/engines.md

 pip install "sqlmesh[redshift]"
 ```

 The operator requires an [Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) to determine the target Redshift account.
-Please see [AmazonRedshiftConnection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/redshift.html#authenticating-to-amazon-redshift) for details on how to define a connection string.
+Refer to [AmazonRedshiftConnection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/redshift.html#authenticating-to-amazon-redshift) for details on how to define a connection string.

-By default, the connection ID is set to `sqlmesh_redshift_default`, but it can be overriden using the `default_engine_operator_args` parameter to the `SQLMeshAirflow` instance as in the example below:
+By default, the connection ID is set to `sqlmesh_redshift_default`, but it can be overridden using the `default_engine_operator_args` parameter to the `SQLMeshAirflow` instance as in the example below:
 ```python linenums="1"
 sqlmesh_airflow = SQLMeshAirflow(
     "redshift",